mewler/mewbot/dev-docs/io-dev-notes/file_system-dev-notes.md

 I have the feeling that some IO methods - such as this one - might be a pain in the arse.

+Using [pytest-asyncio][5] seemed the best supported testing extension for async code.
+Adding this to requirements-dev.txt.

+[alt-pytest-asyncio][6] was considered, but the fact it only used one loop for all the tests made it seem worse than [pytest-asyncio][5] - which also seemed more full featured.